datagrok/Tic-Tac-Toe/DEVNOTES.md

 ### Algorithm

-- Implement [MiniMax] algorithm (more general, pretending requirements might change) Recursively determines best move given any game state.
+- **Implemented.** [MiniMax] algorithm.
+Recursively, deterministically, exhaustively determines best move given any game state.
+(Had this not been tic-tac-toe, other algorithms may be more appropriate.)
+	- **Implemented.** Enhancement: create hashtable (dict) that stores game states with best move
 	- Enhancement: employ deque rather than relying on recursive calls; if this were not tic-tac-toe we might need more tracking than Python's call stack could provide.
 	- Enhancement: employ [alpha-beta pruning] to reduce storage requirement
-	- Enhancement: create hashtable (dict) that stores game states with best move
 	- Enhancement: tic-tac-toe board has dihedral symmetry of order 8; use this to decrease storage requirement for hashtable
 		- Create function to find "canonical state" that can be looked up given any game state.
 (And a function to invert the stored best move back to symmetrical state)
+		- Is the extra computation involved worth the savings in memory?
+May need to benchmark and/or check requirements.

 [minimax]: http://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves
 [alpha-beta pruning]: http://en.wikipedia.org/wiki/Alpha-beta_pruning

 ### Server-side

-- First iteration: simple, featureless.
+- **Implemented.** First iteration: simple, featureless.
 - Later enhancements:
 	- User login, ranking (req. sessions and database api)